The Public Competition Enforcement Review: Poland

-Given rather undeveloped OCCP's case lawbelow we also provide a description recently initiated proceeding.
+Given the rather undeveloped OCCP case law, below we provide a description of recently initiated proceedings.

-In late December, the OCCP imposed fine of approximately 1.4 million zlotys on Brother, the manufacturer of printers and other electronic devices for imposing minimum resale prices on online resellers.7 The OCCP established that the company monitored retail prices and intervened in case of non-observance of minimum prices.
-The retailers also contributed to monitoring and informed the manufacturer about prices of their competitors.
-The manufacturer cooperated with the OCCP as it submitted leniency application and entered into settlement, therefore the initial level of fine was decreased by 40 per cent.
-The case is noteworthy for two reasons, first it was initiated as a result of a whistle-blower complaint, second the settlement procedure was applied for the first time.
+In late 2020 and in 2021, the OCCP issued several RPM decisions.
+In November 2020, the OCCP imposed a fine of approximately 0.5 million zlotys on Yamaha, the producer of music equipment, for imposing minimum resale prices on online resellers.
+The OCCP established that the company monitored retail prices and intervened in cases of non-observance of minimum prices.
+The retailers also contributed to monitoring and informed the manufacturer about the prices of its competitors.
+The manufacturer cooperated with the OCCP as it submitted a leniency application and entered into a settlement, so the initial level of the fine was decreased by between 50 and 10 per cent.

 ii Trends, developments and strategies

 Given the ongoing proceedings concerning vertical restraints, it is expected that the OCCP will continue to focus on vertical restraints.
-Further, the substantial number of dawn raids conducted in 2019 shall be rationally expected to translate into a corresponding number of antimonopoly proceedings.
-These will be instigating not only against companies but also against individuals – managers.
-It follows from the numerous public speeches of the OCCP officials that the OCCP will always verify whether an individual by its acts or omission contributed to a company's competition law infringement.
-So far the OCCP has used its competences to fine managers.
-However, given the number of ongoing proceedings in which charges were brought also against managers, one cannot exclude the possibility that the first decision imposing a fine on manager will be issued this year.
+These will be instigated not only against companies but also against individuals (i.e., managers).
+In 2020, following numerous public speeches by OCCP officials that the OCCP will always verify whether an individual, by their act or omission, contributed to a company's competition law infringement, the first decision imposing a fine on a manager was issued.
+Not long after, other managers were fined.
+It is possible that another decision to fine a manager will be issued this year.